 After trying hand-manufacturing gloves, Fr.
 Buguet sets off in printing press, alike the neighbourhing Trappists.

 The beginnings are modest, he started assisted by a worker and a single hand-machine, on the premises of his presbytery.
 Soon activity flourished.
 Printing and publishing developed along that of the Expiatory Work by taking care of its publications: newsletters, etc.

 Praying for the forsaken souls

 In 1876, Fr.
 Buguet underwent three tragic deaths in his closest family: that of his brother Auguste, crushed by the bell of neighborhing Mortagne parish church, followed by that of both his nieces, grief-stricken after the loss of their father.
-He thus feels confirmed in his notion of establishing a work for the deliverance of forsaken souls from Purgatory.
+He thus felt confirmed in his notion of establishing a work for the deliverance of forsaken souls from Purgatory.

 “One consequence of what I have only recently been meditating upon”, he then said, “is the need to relieve souls of purgatory.
 I have only but delayed too much establishing the Work I had planned.”

 Moreover, he was convinced that abandoned souls will, in return, help him develop the printing manufacture, thus providing work to people:

 “I sought to reconcile a double goal: to have people pray for neglected souls and, in return, to obtain from them the means of providing a livelihood for the worker. “